Mamadou Tounkara (footballer, born 1996): Avezzano

+In December 2023 he joined Italian Serie D team Avezzano, signing a one-and-a-half-year contract.

+Guidonia Montecelio

+On 12 August 2024, he joined Serie D side Guidonia Montecelio.
+On 31 March 2025, his contract was terminated by the club.
+In April 2025, he was given a ten-month ban by the FIGC for "attempted gambling misconduct".
+On 6 March 2026, he returned to the club.

 International career

 I am Senegalese, and I support our national team.
 It's true that I am binational, but I've already discussed with all my family.
 I am ready to come and defend the colours of my country.